 As obvious by the name, you’ll see all or some elements rotating in these logos.
-Take 500px for instance; there is no element left static.
+Take 500px for instance; the lines in the logo keep on rotating, no element left static.
 The font is bold and playful forming a pattern that elicits fingerprint and turns into the focus sign of a camera.

 On the contrary, in Giant Owl Productions the text is static, whereas other elements are moving.
 The logo belongs to a production house that creates TVCs, short films, and programmes.

-Also, the way this design shows spheres rotating, changing their radius afterwards to represent video reels and then giving an impression of blinking owl eyes is sheer creativity.
+Also, the way this video production logo shows spheres rotating, changing their radius afterwards to represent video reels and then giving an impression of blinking owl eyes is sheer creativity.
 This is a great example of animation delivering a message in ways that would be impossible to attain if the design was static.

 2. Morphing Logo Designs

 As you can see in the Intel – Look inside design by Nicolas Girard, the tab and phone slides out of the laptop, backslides into the laptop again.
 Afterwards, the laptop transforms into the signature icon “Intel”.
-The design represents the company makes processors for computers, tablets, and smartphones.
+The swirl logo represents the company makes processors for computers, tablets, and smartphones.